 Store your Goal Zero Extreme 350s with the fuses removed.
 You can set them loose inside the fuse compartment.
 Then check the voltage every few months.
 You can do this with a volt-meter or just plug the fuses back in and use the on-board meter.

-Check Amazon for the latest pricing.
-Current prices may vary.
-After re-assembling them I gave them back to my dad as a Father’s Day gift.
+Check Amazon for the latest pricing on a replacement battery.
+As of January 2020 I am recommending the Weize battery versus the Mighty Max.
+Mighty Max recently added about a quarter inch to the battery’s height.
+Current prices may vary. … anyway two years ago after re-assembling them I gave them back to my dad as a Father’s Day gift.
 He seemed mildly impressed. 😉

 Click the Amazon link to the left to purchase this replacement battery.
 FREE SHIPPING!